 ReflectanceThe ratio of reflected power to incident power.
 Note: In optics, frequently expressed as optical density or as a percentage; in communication applications, generally expressed in dB.

 ReflectionThe return of radiation by a surface, without change in wavelength.

 RefractionThe bending of a beam of light at an interface between two dissimilar materials or in a medium whose refractive index is a continuous function or position (graded-index medium).

 Refractive IndexThe ratio of the speed of light in a vacuum to the speed of light in a material.
 Abbreviated n.

 Refractive-Index profileThe description of refractive index as a function of radius in a fiber.
 See also: Graded-index; Step index.

-ScatteringThe changes in direction of light confined within an optical fiber occurring due to imperfections in the core and cladding.
+ScatteringThe changes in direction of light confined within an optical fiber occur due to imperfections in the core and cladding.
 See also: Backscattering; Mode; Rayleigh scattering.

 Shot NoiseNoise generated by the statistical process of single electrons crossing a p-n junction.
 The mean square shot noise current is directly related to a diode's average current.

-Signal-to-Noise Ratio (SNR)The ratio of signal level to noise level, related to bit error rate performance.
+Signal-to-Noise Ratio (SNR)The ratio of signal level to noise level is related to bit error rate performance.
 See also: Bit error rate.